 Quantum Dynamics Method and Software Developments

-Our path integral (PI) method development efforts are aimed at both accuracy and efficiency for atomistic simulations of quantum dynamical properties.
-We develop new real-time PI methods to solve the inherent problems associated with extended ring polymers at lower temperatures and for quantum nuclei.
-Our developed new methodologies are implemented and shared via our open-source general-purpose MD software DL_POLY Quantum.
+We develop novel path integral (PI) method with special focus on both accuracy and efficiency for atomistic simulations of quantum dynamical properties and vibrational spectra.
+Our new real-time PI methods solve the inherent problems associated with extended ring polymers at lower temperatures and for quantum nuclei.
+Our developed new methodologies are implemented and freely shared via our open-source general-purpose MD software DL_POLY Quantum.

 Read More

-Probing and taming solid-solution interfaces of electrochemical reactions where proton/ion transport processes occur has long fascinated the research community.
+Molecular-level understanding of solid-solution interfaces of electrochemical reactions involving proton/ion transport processes has long fascinated the research community.
 Studying light-matter interactions in the infrared region can provide a swath of information about these complex processes.
 We are interested in developing new path integral methods that are capable of addressing inherent problems associated with approximate legacy real-time path integral methods such as the infamous curvature problem of CMD for the accurate prediction of the vibrational spectra.

 Read More